Moving to Fort Worth, TX

 The Weather

 Summers are hot in Texas.
 And Fort Worth is no exception.
 In Fort Worth, the average high in the summer is above 95 degrees Fahrenheit.
+It's reasonable to expect Fort Worth to get only hotter.
 The tradeoff is that winter in Fort Worth is fairly mild, most days temperatures range from 40-60 degrees—well above freezing.

 | |